rmsk2/Hello_Foenix256_Jr/README.md

 ### Control characters for cursor and colour control

+In BASIC the following character codes can be used with `print` to control the cursor position and colours on the screen.

 |Code | Effect |
 |-|-|
 | chr$(12) | Clear screen and set cursor to upper left corner |